stmilne/icdsHelp/docs/08_BatchJobs.md

-The SLURM command [`sacct`][sacct] reports the resources used by a completed batch job, which helps users learn what resources to request next time. sacct takes formatting options to control what it prints:
+The SLURM command [`sacct`][sacct] reports the resources used by a completed batch job, which helps users learn what resources to request next time.
+At the bottom of a batch script, the command
 [sacct]: https://slurm.schedmd.com/sacct.html

 ```
 sacct -j $SLURM_JOB_ID --format=JobID,JobName,MaxRSS,Elapsed,TotalCPU,State
 ```
+generates a report in the batch output file of resources used.
+(`$SLURM_JOB_ID` is a variable that returns the jobID of the batch job.)
+As in the example, sacct takes formatting options to control what it prints;
 `sacct --helpformat` lists all the options.

 ## Timing jobs[](#timing-jobs)